 The Parliament men who fought against the tyranny of the King now argue for stability and compromise, but the people are hungry for change.

 For a brief moment, a group of rebels, preachers, soldiers and dissenters dare to imagine an age of hope, a new Jerusalem in which freedom will be restored to the land.

-Premiered at the Royal Court Theatre, London, in 1976, the play was revived at the National Theatre in 1996 and again in 2015, in a production directed by Lyndsey Turner.
+Premiered by Joint Stock at the Traverse Theatre, Edinburgh, in September 1976 during the Edinburgh Festival Fringe, it toured the UK including the Royal Court Theatre, London, in 1976.
+The play was revived at the National Theatre, London, in 1996 and again in 2015, in a production directed by Lyndsey Turner.

 16 Apr 2015Size: 198mm x 129mm

 Also by Caryl Churchill: